Fairfax Police investigating series of assaults

-FAIRFAX COUNTY, VA (WDVM) – Fairfax County Police are investigating three assaults that happened in reston and fair oaks over the last two weeks…Investigators are trying to determine whether they’re related somehow.
-On november 27th a woman was assaulted in a hotel hallway and helped investigators put together…
+FAIRFAX COUNTY, VA.
+(WDVM) — Fairfax County Police are investigating three assaults that happened in Reston and Fair Oaks over the last two weeks…Investigators are trying to determine whether they’re related somehow.
+On November 27 a woman was assaulted in a hotel hallway and helped investigators put together this composite sketch.

-This composite sketch…The suspect is either light-skinned black or hispanic and he’s between 5’10’’ and 6’0’’ tall.
-They believe he’s in his 20s to early 30s.
+Police say the suspect is either light-skinned black or Hispanic, and he is between 5’10’’ and 6’0’’ tall.
+Police believe he is in his 20s to early 30s.

-The second and third assaults happened on december 3rd.
+The second and third assaults happened on December 3.
 The first was a robbery in the common area of an apartment complex.
-Also that day…A woman was hit by a man on a sidewalk.
-He sexually assaulted her and robbed her.
+Also that day, a woman was sexually assaulted and robbed by a man on a sidewalk.

 WDVM on Facebook